What is Conservation?

 - Creation and implementation of a treatment plan.
 This can be done through direct and indirect measures.
 Direct measures include restoration in which the appearance of the object is improved in order to aid better in its understanding, or where interventions are taken to stop the process of degradation.
 Indirect means of treatment are preventive, where actions are taken to retard or prevent (further) deterioration or damage to an object; this is done by controlling of their environment.

 - Documentation.
 All interventions are accompanied by photographic and written documentation made before, during and after the intervention.

 - Storage.
 When an object will be placed into storage as opposed to being displayed, a conservator is tasked with creating proper long-term and short-term storage solutions.
-This may include storage conditions themselves or packaging (as shown at left).
+This may include storage conditions themselves or packaging (as shown below).